PostHog/posthog.com/contents/docs/contribute/recognizing-contributions.md

 ## Pull requests

-If you submit a Pull Request to a repository under the `PostHog` organization, a bot will automatically try to send you an email with a merch code.
+If you submit a Pull Request using our [development workflow guidelines](/docs/contribute/development-workflow) to a repository under the `PostHog` organization, a bot will automatically try to send you an email with a merch code.
 If this fails, the bot will try to let you know in a comment so that you can email Yakko (the bot creator and babysitter) and get your merch code.

 If, after a few days of having had your PR merged, you still didn't get a merch code, you can email us at _[hey@posthog.com](mailto:hey@posthog.com)_ and we'll sort it out!